BorisMuzellec/EllipticalEmbeddings/README.md

 We use all words appearing more than 100 times after tokenization (this is customisable).

 The wordnet dataset can be obtained from `nltk`.
-The extraction of the hypernymy transitive closure can be performed using code from the Poincaré embeddings[repository](https://github.com/facebookresearch/poincare-embeddings/tree/master/wordnet).
+The extraction of the hypernymy transitive closure can be performed using code from the Poincaré embeddings [repository](https://github.com/facebookresearch/poincare-embeddings/tree/master/wordnet).

 ## Usage